seongjoojung/VASP-force-correction-patch/README.md

 ## How to use

-There are 6 new INCAR tags.
+There are 6 new INCAR tags from the patch.

 `FORCES_X`
 : Individual forces of ions in the x direction, in the order that appears in POSCAR.
 Corresponds to Born effective charge tensor component $Z^*_{\alpha x}$ in constrained-forces calculation, where the electric field direction is $\alpha$.
 Default is 0 for all ions.